cjeannoel2005/swe1-project/Team_Assignments.md

 [Aiden's resume](/Resumes/Aiden_Resume.md)
-- Hw will be presenting all of the different milestones of the project.
+- He will be presenting all of the different milestones of the project.
 - He will be the SQLite programmer for this project.